Rigomod/JapaneseModelicaConference2020/README.md

 The 3rd Japanese Modelica Conference.

 The 3rd Japanese Modelica Conference (The Asian Modelica Conference 2020) will be held at Nihonbashi Takashimaya Mitsui Building, Tokyo, Japan from May 13–14, 2020.
-It is organized by Modelon K.K. in cooperation with Dr. Yutaka Hirano of Toyota Motor Corporation and Modelica Association.
+It is organized by Modelon K.K. in cooperation with Modelica Users Group Japan and Modelica Association.

 # About the Conference